 These issues are extremely common, but they don’t have to apply to you.
 In this article, we’ll review how Microsoft SharePoint could be a vital tool in your policy management toolkit.

-Why SharePoint Use As A Policy Library?
+Reasons For Using SharePoint As A Policy Library

 SharePoint is a web-based application that integrates with Microsoft Office 365 applications by default.
 It’s commonly used as a document management system, with its highly configurable nature making it a useful application for centralising company data.
 Many companies use SharePoint as a centralised company intranet for communications, but document libraries inside SharePoint are also ideal for storing company policies.

 SharePoint Provides A Single Source Of Truth

 No organisation should find itself in a position where its staff are juggling multiple document versions or losing vital information due to a lack of organisation.
 Effective version control inside SharePoint avoids unnecessary duplication and ensures documents can be easily shared and collaborated on, even across multiple departments.

 Important Policies Can Be Easily Accessed By All